Robbie English, Broker and REALTOR

 The location of a home is often considered the most crucial factor in real estate and something to consider with home buying priorities.
 Think about:

-• Proximity to Work and Schools: A shorter commute can significantly enhance your quality of life.
+• Proximity to Work and Schools: A shorter commute can significantly improve your quality of life.
 Consider the distance to your workplace, your children’s school, or any other places you frequently visit.

 • Neighborhood and Community: Evaluate the neighborhood’s safety, amenities, and overall vibe.
 Do you prefer a quiet suburban area or a bustling urban environment?
 Investigate local schools, parks, shopping centers, and community services.